topsport-com-au/starlite-saqlalchemy/docs/logging.md

 ### LOG_LEVEL

 Set this according to the standard library logging levels.
-Any message emitted a level that is below this one will be silently (and efficiently, thanks to `structlog`) dropped.
+Any message emitted at a level that is below this one will be silently (and efficiently, thanks to `structlog`) dropped.

 For example, setting `LOG_LEVEL=WARNING` in your environment would mean that no `INFO` level logs